Travis Konecny Game Preview: Flyers vs. Oilers

 Konecny Season Stats Insights in 2022-23

-- In 24 of 60 games last season, he scored a goal -- and six of those games included multiple goals.
+- He had a goal in 24 of 60 games last season, with multiple goals in six of them.

-- Konecny had an assist in 23 games last season out of 60 games played, including multiple assists seven times.
+- Konecny had an assist in 23 of 60 games last season, with multiple assists in seven of them.

-- He has an implied probability of 60.6% to eclipse his point total based on the odds.
+- Konecny's implied probability to go over his point total is 60.6% based on the odds.

-- The implied probability of Konecny going over his assist prop bet, based on the odds, is 40.8%.
+- Given his moneyline odds, Konecny has an implied probability of 40.8% of going over his assist prop bet.

 Sign up for Underdog fantasy today.